 Narateen groups, which are part of the Nar-Anon Fellowship, are formed to provide support to teenage family members and friends of addicts.
-A Narateen group is a safe environment where teenagers can share.
+Narateen meetings are closed and limited to teenagers, (13-18) thus it must be a safe environment where teenagers can share.
+Narateen subcommittee chairs shall be elected at the assembly.
+Since Narateen is part of the Nar-Anon Fellowship, its members are included in Nar-Anon activities, not Nar-Anon meetings, whenever possible.
 The principles that apply in the Nar-Anon fellowship, such as honesty, trust, confidence, safety, and anonymity, also apply to Narateen.
 (Narateen - Safety Guidelines doc.)